Chakib Hocine

-Chakib Nazim Hocine (born 8 August 1991) is an Algerian footballer who plays as a centre-back.
+Chakib Nazim Hocine (born 8 August 1991) is an Algerian footballer who plays as a centre-back for CS Lanaudière-Nord in Ligue1 Québec.

 Early life

 Hocine was born in Algeria and moved to Canada with his parents as a baby.

 Playing career

 Brossard

 Hocine made his senior debut in 2012 with FC Brossard in the inaugural season of the Première Ligue de soccer du Québec, making 17 league appearances over the course of the season.

 Mont-Royal Outremont

 In 2013, Hocine signed with expansion side Mont-Royal Outremont, making 17 league appearances and scoring 3 goals.

 Montreal Impact

 Hocine spent the 2014 season in the Premier Development League (PDL) with Montreal Impact U23.

 FC Montreal

-In March 2015, Hocine made his USL debut as a starter in FC Montreal's inaugural match, a 2-0 loss to Toronto FC II.
+In March 2015, Hocine made his USL debut as a starter in FC Montreal's inaugural match, a 2–0 loss to Toronto FC II.

 Return to Mont-Royal

 After being released by FC Montreal, Hocine returned to the PLSQ, signing with his former club Mont-Royal Outremont, making 9 league appearances and scoring one goal.